briandipalma/iac/setup/README.md

 Add the machine hostname to the `~/dev/iac/setup/inventory.sh` file if it's not there.
 Run `repos.sh` from the `~/dev/iac/setup` directory, `exit` container.
+Create autostart, fish_history etc directories used in `links.sh` script for new hostname.
 Now in a **host** terminal and from the `~dev/iac/setup` directory run:

 - `links.sh`